realabdulkhaliq/Prompting-Guide-for-Agentic-AI/Nano_Banana.md

 Prompt 8
 A mysterious underwater forest filled with glowing plants, fish weaving through the trees, and shafts of sunlight filtering down from above - fantasy illustration.

+Hints

+- Use descriptive language to create vivid imagery.
+  Photorealistic
+- Focus on lighting and atmosphere to enhance the mood.